AndrewBavuels/Diamond-Price-Prediction-Challenge/README.md

 ## **4. Main conclusions 📁**

-The competitions had its bright sight regarding a non-stop learning, because of the RMSE metric that drove us to master ML skills.
+The competitions had its bright sight regarding non-stop learning, because of the RMSE metric that drove us to master ML skills.